A word or a group of words having a clear meaning in a given context is called a sentence.

 The purpose of an interrogative sentence is simply to interrogate or to ask questions.
 They end with a question mark (?).

-PATTERN 1 – Be/Have + Sub. + Main verb + Obj./Comp.
+Structure 1 – Be/Have + Sub. + Main verb + Obj./Comp.

-AFFIRMATIVE | NEGATIVE | FUNCTION |
+Affirmative | Negative | Function |

 ---|---|---|

-Is Aman going to school? | Is Aman not going to school? | Question |
+Is Peter going to school? | Is Peter not going to school? | Question |

-PATTERN 2 – Helping verb + Sub. + Main verb + Obj./Comp.
+Structure 2 – Helping verb + Sub. + Main verb + Obj./Comp.

-AFFIRMATIVE | NEGATIVE | FUNCTION |
+Affirmative | Negative | Function |

 ---|---|---|

-Does he play football? | Does he not play football? | Question |
+Does he play basketball? | Does he not play basketball? | Question |

 Examples